-The exemption for the transfer of the matrimonial home to joint tenants was introduced in January 1988 and extended to couples living in opposite-sex de facto relationships in December 1991.
-On 1 July 2003, the exemption was extended to same-sex de facto relationships.
+The exemption for the transfer of the matrimonial home to joint tenants was introduced in January 1988.
+It was extended to couples living in opposite-sex de facto relationships in December 1991 and then to same-sex de facto relationships on 1 July 2003.